Ender00420/Reflecting-in-the-Reflection/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-This software was created as part of a master's thesis at the [Faculty of Information Technology, Czech Technical University in Prague](https://fit.cvut.cz/en) and with cooperation from [AI dětem](https://www.aidetem.cz/).
+This software was created as part of a bachelor's thesis at the [Faculty of Information Technology, Czech Technical University in Prague](https://fit.cvut.cz/en) and with cooperation from [AI dětem](https://www.aidetem.cz/).

 <img src="logo-ctu-fit-blue.jpg" width="150" height="49" />